doanja/Todo-List/README.md

 ### Dependencies

-cookie-session
+- cookie-session
-ejs
+- ejs
-exprss
+- express
-mongodb
+- mongodb
-mongoose
+- mongoose
-passport
+- passport
-passport-google-oauth20
+- passport-google-oauth20

 ### Usage

-1. npm install
+1. Run this command on the temrinal: npm install

-2. configure your Google API key and MongoDB key in 'config/keys.js'
+2. Configure your Google API key and MongoDB key in 'config/keys.js'.

-3. run with nodemon: npm run dev
+3. Run this command on the temrinal: npm run dev

-4. visit http://localhost:5000/ to view application
+4. Visit http://localhost:5000/ to view application.

 # License